 The European Union’s new Drinking Water Directive (EU) 2020/2184 (DWD for short) outlines harmonized minimum quality criteria for water intended for human consumption.
-The directive has direct implications for water suppliers as well as manufacturers and importers of materials that come into contact with water.
+The directive has direct implications for water suppliers as well as authorities, who must monitor the quality of drinking water more closely than before.

-This article answers some of the most frequently asked questions about the practical implications of the new DWD for companies, with a focus on testing-related requirements.
+This article answers some of the most frequently asked questions about the practical implications of the new DWD for water industry operators, with a focus on testing-related requirements.

 Table of contents